DivanteLtd/headless-security.org/book/vsf-best-practices.md

       }
 ```

+### Use the Yireo config validator

+This validation script can help you to make sure your VSF instance is properly configured with Magento, and there are plans to add some security validation checks as well.
+Check the details at [Yireo Github repository](https://github.com/yireo/vsf-config-validator)

 ## Use the API to query authorized data sources

 The config file [embeded within `vue-storefront`](https://github.com/DivanteLtd/vue-storefront/tree/master/config) is publicly available to the users.
 However, the config files used by [`vue-storefront-api`](https://github.com/DivanteLtd/vue-storefront-api/tree/master/config) or [`storefront-api`](https://github.com/DivanteLtd/storefront-api/tree/master/config) **are secret**.
 They're guaranteed not to be served to the client devices in any form.